Whisper becoming a roar, rewriting the narrative

 This isn’t about abandoning responsibilities.
 It’s about reclaiming self-responsibility.

 This is not a breakdown.
 It is a breakthrough.
+Now it’s time to rewrite the narrative.

 Action doesn’t have to be loud or public.
 Sometimes, it looks like: